yevyork/SOAPsite/README.md

 ## Struggles

 1. Properly organizing my HTML and CSS.
-At first I didn't understand why my page looked buggy and things didn't work how they were supposed to.It was a wee bit discouraging, but I powered through it and understood what goes where.
+At first I didn't understand why my page looked buggy and things didn't work how they were supposed to.
+It was a wee bit discouraging, but I powered through it and understood what goes where.
 2. Event Handlers are a pain in the butt.
 I know they're extremely important but nevertheless, a pain in the butt.
 3. Getting enough sleep during this experience.
 I am sleep-deprived.
 I'm even writing this at 1:30am.
 TGIF though.